-There is a portion of form SBE 31, Voter Assistance Form, where the voter may request that the county board of elections certify that the voter needs permanent assistance due to blindness or physical disability.
+There is a portion of the SBE 31, Voter Assistance Form, wherein the voter may request that the County Board of Elections certify that the voter needs permanent assistance due to blindness or physical disability.

-If the county board of elections approves the voter's request, the voter will have permanent certification relieving only the voter from the responsibility of signing form SBE 31, Voter Assistance Form.
-Thereafter, the EPB will indicate permanent assistance or to designate the voter as having Permanent Assistance.
+If the County Board of Elections approves the voter's request, the voter will have permanent certification relieving only the voter from the responsibility of signing the SBE 31, Voter Assistance Form.
+Thereafter, the EPB will indicate permanent assistance or to designate the voter as having permanent assistance.

-Even if a voter is certified for permanent assistance, the person assisting the voter and the election clerk must complete and sign their portion of the Oath on form SBE 31, Voter Assistance Form.
-(See page 49).
+Even if a voter is certified for permanent assistance, the person assisting the voter and the election Clerk must complete and sign their portion of the oath on the SBE 31 Voter Assistance Form (SEE PAGE 40).

-Violations of the laws regarding voter assistance should be reported to the county board of elections immediately and be noted on form SBE 53, Precinct Election Sheriff's Post-Election Report.
-(See page 47).
+Violations of the laws regarding voter assistance should be reported to the County Board of Elections immediately and be noted on the SBE 53, Precinct Election Sheriff's Post-Election Report (SEE PAGE 38).